 She said: “There are 140 plus people here working in pathology.
 Our job is to analyse samples – blood, urine, faeces, nail clippings, sputum, tissue – you name it, we’ll analyse it.”

-Vanessa, Fundraising manager
+Vanessa, Head of Fundraising

 Enabling the people of Milton Keynes to maximise their fundraising efforts for their local hospital is Vanessa Holmes.

 Vanessa has been the Head of Fundraising for Milton Keynes Hospital Charity for the past three years, in which time she has overseen two major fundraising appeals – and recently launched a third for the children’s ward.

 Little Lives saw £250,000 raised to refurbish the Neonatal Unit, including the expansion of the cot area and redevelopment of the parents’ living quarters.

 More recently A Touch of Pink raised £80,000 to buy a digital x-ray machine for the Breast Unit, improving the experience of patients undergoing procedures to diagnose breast cancer.